 Frank Westerhuis, Bart Melis-Dankers, Joost Heutink, Dick de Waard

 Introduction: Safe and independent mobility is crucial for everyone, although it should not be taken for granted for visually impaired people.
 For this reason, Royal Dutch Visio provides personal advice concerning safe mobility of visually impaired people.
 This is based on scientific research together with the University of Groningen and the Dutch Driving Licence Authority (CBR).
 Being able to give this advice is becoming more complicated because an increased number of visually impaired people has additional impairments (i.e. complex comorbidity).
-In some cases, the original test procedures do not provide sufficient information for a conclusive final advice, in particular if atypical behaviour is observed that can compromise traffic safety while test results do not provide evidence for severe impairment that prohibits driving.
+In some cases, the original test procedures do not provide sufficient information for conclusive final advice, in particular if atypical behaviour is observed that can compromise traffic safety while test results do not provide evidence for severe impairment that prohibits driving.
 In practice, this has led to a desire for additional assessment methods in a safe and realistic driving setting.

 Methods: It was investigated whether a driving simulator is useful to provide information about individual driving behaviour of people with visual and cognitive or motor impairments.
 A new simulator scenario was developed, specifically aimed at the assessment of viewing behaviour.
 In this virtual world, the driver is asked to drive towards a specific destination following road signs.
-Safe driving and risk taking are measured by means of successfully following the route, decision making in busy traffic, negotiating an intersection with cyclists coming from multiple directions, driving on narrow roads, and avoiding objects on or near the road.
+Safe driving and risk-taking are measured by means of successfully following the route, decision making in busy traffic, negotiating an intersection with cyclists coming from multiple directions, driving on narrow roads, and avoiding objects on or near the road.
 These measures were complemented by vehicle control level measurements such as driving speed, position on the road, and amount of swerving.

 Results: Nine participants drove five scenarios in a driving simulator, including this new scenario.
 Apart from visual complaints, these participants also reported problems with attention, concentration, fatigue, information processing speed, memory, and sensory overload.
 Each participant was observed and simulator parameters were compared with normative scores.